bundlewrap/bundlewrap/docs/content/guide/secrets.md

 ### Rotating keys

 <div class="alert alert-info">This is applicable mostly to <code>.password_for()</code>.
-The other methods use symmetric encryption and require manually updating the encrypted text after the keys has changed.</div>
+The other methods use symmetric encryption and require manually updating the encrypted text after the key has changed.</div>

 You can generate a new key by running `bw debug -c "print(repo.vault.random_key())"`.
 Place the result in your `.secrets.cfg`.
 Then you need to distribute the new key to your team and run `bw apply` for all your nodes.